Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 docker.io/library/httpd:latest
 ```

-We can spin up a container based on this image and connect to a shell inside of it using the following command:
+We can launch a container based on this image and connect to a shell using the command below:

 ```bash
 ssm-user@ip-172-31-24-119:~$ docker run -it httpd /bin/bash
 ```

-Having a shell we can navigate to the root of the image and list all the files and folders:
+Having a shell, we can navigate to the root of the container and list all the files and folders:

 ```bash
 root@17556581d317:/usr/local/apache2# cd /